How to Control Condensation

 Condensation is one of the most common forms of dampness in residential buildings, it is caused mainly by warm, moist air formed from cooking, washing, bathing or even by just breathing condensation onto colder services in the home.
-This can happen at any time but is more likely to occur at night because the air temperature falls or when your heating shuts down for the night, this will be more of a problem when the outside weather gets colder.
+This can happen at any time but is most likely to occur at night because the air temperature falls or when your heating shuts down for the night, this will be more of a problem when the outside weather gets colder.

-The warm, moist air will travel to the coldest areas in your property and not just the areas causing the problem and condensate on these areas, normally this can be on the windows, corners of bedrooms and behind furniture.
+The warm, moist air will travel to the coldest areas in your property and not just the areas causing the problem and condensate on these areas, this can be on the windows, corners of bedrooms and behind furniture.
 Damp patches can appear on plaster walls in odd places particularly on outside walls often appearing and disappearing on a regular basis.

-How to treat condensation
+How to Prevent Condensation

 We recommend these following steps to help combat condensation in your home:

 - Open all window trickle ventilators if installed